 Consultation on a new oral health promotion strategy

-We're producing a new oral health promotion strategy for County Durham which will shape work to improve our resident's oral health for the next five years.
-We want to hear your views on what's proposed.
+In Autumn 2022, we undertook work to develop a new oral health promotion strategy for County Durham which will shape plans to improve our resident's oral health for the next five years.
+We wanted to hear your views on what was being proposed.

 Background